...

 Advanced Flow (Yoga-Inspired Bodyweight Core Flow)

-String these together without putting knees down:
+String these together without putting knees down.
+This builds incredible isometric endurance and mind-muscle connection.

 1. Down-dog 3 breaths